woojoo666/arcana-notes/notes11.md

 and we are just storing them on an address so that other people can access them via our object but this is different from spawned objects, which we create

+they are almost like "virtual objects" (kinda like how in physics and light refraction, the "virtual image" of a lens is where the object looks like it is)

 are these references, proxies or aliases?
     * proxy: all property access on the reference, goes _through_ the reference before hitting the source object
     * alias: property access goes directly to the source object